HomeSpecialties › Ophthalmology

 Ophthalmology Training Pathway

-How to become an ophthalmologist in Australia — the RANZCO Vocational Training Program, how national selection works, the exams, and why ophthalmology is the highest-earning specialty by ATO data.
+How to become an ophthalmologist in Australia — the RANZCO Vocational Training Program, how national selection works, the exams, and why ophthalmology is one of the highest-earning specialties by ATO data.

-Ophthalmology is one of the hardest specialties to enter.
-Selection is national and very competitive — RANZCO publishes the numbers, and they show only around one in four applicants is selected.
-Most successful applicants spend several pre-vocational and unaccredited years building a CV first.
+Ophthalmology is one of the hardest specialties to enter — RANZCO publishes the numbers, and only around one in four applicants is selected, typically after several pre-vocational and unaccredited years.

 Why ophthalmology

-You diagnose and manage eye disease across medicine and microsurgery — cataract and refractive surgery, retinal disease and injections, glaucoma, cornea, oculoplastics and paediatric eyes — mixing high-volume day-surgery lists with clinic-based medical and laser procedures.
+You diagnose and manage eye disease across medicine and microsurgery — cataract and refractive surgery, retina, glaucoma, cornea and oculoplastics — mixing high-volume day-surgery lists with clinic-based medical and laser procedures.
 Hours are largely sociable with comparatively light on-call.
-It suits people who want fine microsurgery and procedural work with mostly office-hours lifestyle, are comfortable with a long and very competitive entry, and like a field that blends medicine, surgery and technology.

 The training pathway